 Such malware and viruses are hidden in the apps.

-Or you are often expected to transfer money via untraceable sources like crypto or bank transfer to the strangers.
-This exposes your financial information to potential fraud, and even the service is not refunded in case of failure or theft of your money.
+The Unrelatedness of Security Means It Is Not Safe to Share Your Payments With Untrusted Sellers.Or you are often expected to transfer money to strangers via untraceable methods, such as crypto or bank transfers.
+This exposes your financial information to potential fraud, and even if the service is not refunded in the event of failure or theft of your funds.

-Risk 3: Untrustworthy Service and Poorness.
+Risk 3: Untrustworthy Service and Poverty.

 Explanation of why cheap services tend to be volatile (Buffering, Downtime)